martygaupp/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

-This is my submission for the course project for this Coursera Course
+This is my submission for the course project for the Getting and Cleaning Data Coursera Course.

-## Recall the four things you should have to create a tidy data set
+## Recall the four things you should have to create a tidy data set:
 1. The raw data
 2. A tidy data set
 3. A code book describing each variable and its values in the tidy data set